-We have set money aside to help keep aging Eastney Swimming Pool and Wimbledon Park sports centre as they currently are.
-Last year we asked for your views on whether this money can be spent on a brand new facility at Bransbury Park instead.
-As the majority of residents (63%) supported this idea, we recently gave the go ahead to develop plans further.
-View Nov/Dec 2020 consultation results
+At the end of 2020 we asked for your views on whether we should spend money set aside to help keep aging Eastney Swimming Pool and Wimbledon Park sports centre as they currently are on a brand new facility at Bransbury Park instead.
+The majority of residents (63%) supported this idea, so we gave the go ahead to develop plans further.

-We have agreed plans for a £2.5m redevelopment of the Pyramids Centre.
-It will include an impressive new adventure play and trampoline facility and a major expansion of the already-successful gym.
+The Pyramids Centre is undergoing a £2.5m redevelopment.
+It will include an impressive new adventure play and trampoline facility called Exploria! and a major expansion of the already-successful gym.

-The plans have been met with some disappointment, but keeping the Pyramids leisure pool is not an option.
-To fully refurbish it and re-open as a leisure pool would cost around £13m over the next 10 years.
-We do not have the money to do this.
+Keeping the Pyramids leisure pool was not an option.
+To fully refurbish it and re-open as a leisure pool would have cost around £13m over the next 10 years and we did not have the money to do this.
 In addition, the Pyramids building was originally designed to last 30 years and is now 30 years old and cannot go on indefinitely.
 The only options left were to close the centre or find a way to keep it open before the building inevitably reaches the end of its life.

 The new plans will encourage more residents and visitors of all ages to use the Pyramids to get active and have fun, and help to secure its future for a few more years before we consult on what will eventually replace it, as explained in the Seafront Masterplan.